 Meet Chef Shaun Quade of Restaurant Lume

-James: Welcome to the show, Shaun
+James: Welcome to the show, Shaun.

-Shaun: Thank you, thank you for having me James.
+Chef Shaun Quade: Thank you, thank you for having me James.

 James: Do you want to tell us a little bit about who you are and your story?

 Shaun: I am the Chef owner of Lume Restaurant in South Melbourne, Australia.
-We’ve been open for approximately 2 years now, just a little bit over 2 years.
-Were kind of known for doing contemporary style, a tasting menu using native ingredients and using a lot of different techniques and kind of innovating techniques as well.
+We’ve been open for approximately two years now, just a little bit over two years.
+We’re kind of known for doing contemporary style, a tasting menu using native ingredients and using a lot of different techniques and kind of innovating techniques as well.
 That’s a bit of a background of the restaurant.
 And myself, I’ve been a chef since 2001.
 I grew up in Toowoomba in Queensland.
 Moved out of there, I went to Quay.
 I went to Quay for a little while.
 I moved down to Melbourne.
 I worked at Royal Mail Hotel with Dan Hunter for a couple of years.
 I moved back to Sydney to work with James Viles at Biota when he was opening there so that was another 2 years.
 Lots of A little different things in between.
 Did a bit of consulting work, a little bit of just pure pastry work.
 Patisserie and baking and all that sort of thing and that kind of led me to the path of opening Lume in 2015.